awsdocs/amazon-cloudwatch-user-guide/doc_source/ContainerInsights-Prometheus-Sample-Workloads-haproxy.md

-# Set Up HAProxy with a Metric Exporter on Amazon EKS and Kubernetes<a name="ContainerInsights-Prometheus-Sample-Workloads-haproxy"></a>
+# Set up HAProxy with a metric exporter on Amazon EKS and Kubernetes<a name="ContainerInsights-Prometheus-Sample-Workloads-haproxy"></a>

 HAProxy is an open\-source proxy application\.
 For more information, see [HAProxy](https://www.haproxy.org)\.